Lasalle College of the Arts: School of Dance & Theatre

 The School of Dance & Theatre focuses on dance and performance.
 For dance, the School's programmes include Diploma in Dance and BA(Hons) Dance.
-The four branches of dance techniques taught by LASALLE can be categorised into Urban Dance, Jazz, ballet, and Contemporary Dance.
+The four branches of dance techniques taught by Lasalle can be categorised into Urban Dance, Jazz, ballet, and Contemporary Dance.
 For performance, the School's programmes include Diploma in Performance, BA(Hons) Acting, and BA(Hons) Musical Theatre.
-The School also offers a Diploma in Technical and Production Management.
+The School also offers a Diploma in Theatre Production and Management.

 It is common for programmes under the School of Dance & Theatre to collaborate with other Schools, such as the Puttnam School of Film & Animation and the School of Contemporary Music.

 School of Creative Industries

 The School of Creative Industries offers programmes that focus on the development and expansion of creative industries.
 Programmes include foundation courses such as a Certificate in English Language for the Creative Arts.
 The School also has a BA(Hons) Arts Management programme.

-Additionally, there are five postgraduate programmes, including:
+Additionally, there are six postgraduate programmes, including: